Series LLCs: Structuring and Financing Concerns for Lenders and Investors

 - Salient differences in opining on series rather than LLCs

-- How Delaware's proposed amendments address opinion issues
+- How Delaware's amendments address opinion issues

 - Inherent limitations